Binance pairs perfectly with Koinly to make crypto tax easy! 🤝Sync Binance with Koinly to calculate your crypto taxes fast. ⚡ Connect in minutes! 🖱️

 No binance.us and binance.com are not the same.
 Binance.us is specifically for US residents and citizens.
 In order to comply with US regulations, some of the products of the international Binance exchange are not permitted.

 Yes - Binance has provided Proof of Reserves via a snapshot, with a Merkle Tree released for Bitcoin, with more tokens and networks to be added over the coming weeks.
 Binance’s snapshot covers blockchains including BTC, ETH, BSC, BNB & TRX.
-For more information about what Proof of Reserves are and why it matters - check out our blog post.
+For more information about what proof of reserves are and why it matters - check out our blog post.